scamp925/la-biblioteca-client/README.md

 npm run dev
 ```

-9. Click http://localhost:3000 in the terminal to open the brower
+9. Click http://localhost:3000 in the terminal to open the browser

 ![Snapshot of terminal](https://user-images.githubusercontent.com/98675776/225498275-67a8a00f-fc5f-47e0-bff7-b087f53729d9.png)